Unusual fair games ideas

 Teddy zip line

 We were looking at opening up events to the local community, and thought about a teddy zip line.
 A dad at our school who’s a tree surgeon offered to lend us the equipment and help with operating it.
-We ran the zipline from just under the belfry of our local church down to the grounds of the grammar school next door, with a gazebo underneath that the teddies flew over.
+We ran the zip line from just under the belfry of our local church down to the grounds of the grammar school next door, with a gazebo underneath that the teddies flew over.
 The actual ziplining bit is over quite quickly, so you have to make the most of the theatre of the whole thing.
 We held the event in conjunction with the church, and their volunteers were great at hamming it up.
 As the kids came in they were asked what their teddy’s name was, asked to weigh and measure it, whether it had any ‘tedical’ conditions and so on, which was all written onto a certificate.
 We then took the teddy up the stairs, put a harness on it and off it went.
 An announcer commentated on each teddy, using the information from the certificate.
 Once it was down, a team of ‘paratedics’ took it to the ‘tedical centre’ for a check over before returning it to the child with its certificate.
-We made £300 profit after paying £60 to use the grammar school grounds and £60 for barriers to cordon off around the zipline to protect the public from flying teddies.
+We made £300 profit after paying £60 to use the grammar school grounds and £60 for barriers to cordon off around the zip line to protect the public from flying teddies.
 Everyone thought it was hilarious, and we’ll be doing it again later this year.

 Andrew Reeves, PTA chair, Market Harborough C of E Academy, Market Harborough